 Lisbon and Porto have been the most popular real estate acquisition destinations among the Golden Visa applicants in Portugal.
 However, the proposed changes only allow the real estate purchases in municipalities of the interior or the autonomous regions of Azores and Madeira to qualify for the program.
 So, this is quite a major proposal.

-When Will The Changes Be Implemented?
+When Were the Changes Be Implemented?

 Objectives Behind The Proposal